 4. A cultural competency plan helps to recruit and retain diverse employees

-The United States is becoming increasingly multicultural, American businesses are now participants in global markets, and the University needs to reflect the diversity that exists in the nation.
+The United States is becoming increasingly multicultural, American businesses are now participants in global markets, and the University needs to reflect diversity that exists in the nation.
 Another metric proposed by the plan is to provide incentives to Student Life departments to hire new employees that are from disadvantaged backgrounds.
-However, programs to recruit and retain staff and faculty from underrepresented populations may be seen as affirmative action, an action that suffers public perception problems.
-If the media ever became privy to what those incentives are the Division of Student Life could receive backlash from political leaders.
+However, programs to recruit and retain staff and faculty from underrepresented populations may be seen as affirmative action, an action that suffers a public perception problems.
+If the media ever became privy to what those incentives are the Division of Student Life could receive political backlash from political leaders.
 Since an outside entity developed the standards, there is no regard to what resources it would take to implement such a plan.
-For example, one of the plans directives is for the Division of Student Life is to implement cultural competency training for hiring managers and search committees who review candidates for hire, however it is unclear where the resources to create such a training program will come from, who will implement and oversee such training, or even what standard would be put in place for the training.
+For example, one of the plans directives is for the Division of Student Life is to implement cultural competency training for hiring managers and search committees who review candidates for hire, however it is unclear where the resources to create such a training program will come from, who will implement and oversee such trainings, or even what standard would be put in place for the training.

-The Cultural Competency and Diversity Plan was launched in 2006 with goals that stretched until 2008 for the Division of Student Life.
-Since 2008 there has been no change or updates to the plans, in addition, although the plan is still located on the University of Tennessee’s website, there has been no update or university-wide reporting on the plan.
+The Cultural Competency and Diversity plan was launched in 2006 with goals that stretched until 2008 for the Division of Student Life.
+Since 2008 there has been no change or updates to the plans, in addition although the plan is still located on the University of Tennessee’s website there has been no update or university-wide reporting on the plan.

-Without an entity that is tasked with not only setting cultural competency standards but also enforcing them, cultural competency only serves as lofty goals that are great to look forward to but will never fully be implemented.
+Without an entity that is tasked with not only setting cultural competency standards, but also enforcing them, cultural competency only serves as lofty goals that are great to look forward to but will never fully be implemented.
 In conclusion, unless the Division of Student life has a commitment from administration and continually assesses, reinforces, and reevaluates their cultural competency plan the Division will never be able to fully implement an effective plan.

 University of Tennessee, Knoxville.
 (2016, September 14).
 Mission and Vision.
 Retrieved from Journey to the Top 25: http://top25.utk.edu